nyu-wireless/mmwsdr/Lessons for RFSoC/README.md

 - Lesson 4: Basic Vivado and Pynq tutorials

 ### Other Educational material
-[Here](https://xilinx.github.io/RFSoC2x2-PYNQ/educational_resources.html) we can find a lot more educational material to support the Zynq RFSoC and the RFSoC2x2.
+[Here](https://xilinx.github.io/RFSoC2x2-PYNQ/educational_resources.html) you can find a lot more educational material to support the Zynq RFSoC and the RFSoC2x2.
 This content has been developed by the University of Strathclyde in partnership with Xilinx.
-We recommend to follow these [RFSoC introductory notebooks](https://github.com/strath-sdr/rfsoc_notebooks).
-I encourage you to begin this class by covering these notebooks first.
+We recommend following these [RFSoC introductory notebooks](https://github.com/strath-sdr/rfsoc_notebooks).
+We encourage you to begin this class by covering these notebooks first.
 [Lesson 1](http://192.168.3.1:9090/lab/workspaces/auto-a/tree/rfsoc-notebooks/01_rfsoc_architecture_overview.ipynb) is particularly insightful to get you started.

 ### Working with the RFSoC 2x2 remotely